Atharv064/MusicPlayer/README.md

 3. User Access Management (Admin Only) - The admin can create, delete, or manage user accounts, ensuring secure and controlled access to the platform.
 4. Form-Based Interactions - Various Django forms are used to facilitate actions such as playlist creation, song addition (admin-only), and user registration/login.
 5. Playlist Curation - Users can create playlists for different requirements.

+Future Enhancements:
+To expand the functionality of this Django-based music player, the following features are planned:

+💳 Payment & Wallet Integration -

+Users will be able to purchase or unlock songs for offline access.
+A wallet system can be introduced for seamless in-app transactions.

+🎙️ User Music Uploads -

+Users will be allowed to upload their original compositions.
+This will create a space for independent artists to share their work.

+🔗 Integration with External Music Platforms -

+Provide the ability to stream or sync music through popular platforms like Spotify, YouTube Music, or SoundCloud.
+Users can link their accounts to access music from multiple sources in one place.